gtauzin/kedro-dagster/docs/pages/getting-started.md

 There's no need to modify the Dagster `definitions.py` file to get started, so here we'll have a deeper look on the `dagster.yml` file.

-## 4. Configure Jobs, Executors, and Schedules
+## 4. Configure jobs, executors, and schedules

 The Kedro‑Dagster configuration file `dagster.yml` includes the following sections: